DC23/basicfantasyrpg-corerules-en/README.md

-# The Basic Fantasy RPG Core Rules Project
+# The Basic Fantasy RPG Core Rules Foundry Project

 ## A Content Module for the Foundry VTT